LarsonL/MyCheetSheet/README.md

 # Vim Cheet Sheet

-Though the title is a cheetsheet, it may contains a bunch of other program cheet sheet, like tmux or some guidelines.
+Though the title is a vim cheetsheet, it may contains a bunch of other program cheet sheet, like tmux or some guidelines.

 ## Nvim Cheet Sheet